 The north end of the boardwalk starts at Casino Nova Scotia and then continues south.
 The first landmark you’ll see are the Historic Properties or Privateers Wharf as some folks call it.
 This is a special place since the history of the city really started here.

 It was built in the late 1700s and has seen its fair share of merchant ships, privateers and navy ships.
 Halifax seafarers used these buildings to sell and store their goods.
 Most of the buildings are now inter-connected which makes it easy to visit.

 You will find restaurants, bars, boutiques, coffee shops, a bookstore and even a barber shop at the Historic Properties.
 I think that many people actually see the historic properties as the cornerstone of the Halifax harbourfront.

 These buildings were slated for demolition years ago and some 'forward looking' folks simply would not let it happen.
 We're glad they did.

 Chebucto Landing is not far from here and it is here where the Halifax-Dartmouth ferry arrives.
 This is a great way to get into the city.
-Actually it is fantastic way since you are arriving right on the waterfront!
+Actually it is a fantastic way since you are arriving directly on the Halifax harbourfront!